hobarthackerspace/hobarthackerspace.github.io/index.md

   nav: "side"
 ---

-## We’re now open again to members
+## We’re now open again to members and their guests
 **After the recent temporary closure, we’re now open again, but rules are a bit different.**

 We’re open to current financial members and their sponsored guests.
 Sponsoring means that the sponsor vouches for and takes responsibility for the guest's activities.